 What Can You Do To Help Your Dog?

-I also don’t need harp on this point but if your dog has aggression issues with people or anything else you need to consult a professional training instructor who does not use corrections or physical punishment to train to help you with your dog.
-Again, using corrections to train a dog simply compels the dog to stop using barking or growling to tell you that something is worrisome to him and he is more likely to bite first and ask questions later in a reactive situation.
+I also don’t need harp on this point, but if your dog has aggression issues with people or anything else you need to consult a professional training instructor who does not use corrections or physical punishment to train to help you with your dog.
+Again, using corrections to train a dog simply compels the dog to stop using barking or growling to tell you that something is worrisome to him and becomes more likely to bite first and ask questions later in a reactive situation.
 This could include biting you or other members of your family.